ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

    * Add Lionel Tailhardat from Orange as new contributors based on his input.

+   * Add two new examples in the Appendix

    v02 - v03

    * Cross-checking terminology across NMOP drafts based on Adrian's comments.